Information for individuals, workers or volunteers who need a Working with Children Check

 The Working with Children Check (WWCC) is a requirement for anyone in paid or volunteer child-related work in NSW.

-All WWCC holders are subject to continuous monitoring for new police or workplace records so that we can ensure all people cleared to work with children are safe.
+All WWCC holders are subject to continuous monitoring for new police or workplace records so that we can prevent unsuitable people from working with children.

 Before you applyOpen all